jgrizou/lfui/README.md

 If you do not have any idea about what this code is about, you can visit [this](http://jgrizou.com/projects/learning-from-unlabelled-instructions/) page.

-There is only one example for now, which is kind of a tutorial to explain you how to run one experiment with the current code.
+There is only one tutorial exemple to explain you how to run one experiment with the current code.
 You also need to pull my [matlab\_tools](https://github.com/jgrizou/matlab_tools) repository, and checkout the tag called "thesis".

 ```
 mkdir foldername